AI@SACoLM

 AI in Swiss and Austrian Contemporary Literature and Media

-In the upcoming years (2026–2028), the Department of Germanic Languages and Literatures, including the associated Program in Film and Media Studies at Yale University and the Department of German and Scandinavian Studies at the University of Zurich will focus on a highly relevant research topic, in order to create long-term institutional collaboration:
+Researchers of the Department of Germanic Languages and Literatures at Yale University, including the associated Program in Film and Media Studies, at Yale University and the Department of German and Scandinavian Studies at the University of Zurich focus on a highly relevant topic:

 AI’s negative and positive challenges mark the research desideratum that AI@SACoLM will fulfill.
 However, instead of aiming at general answers, research and teaching will focus on the closely connected areas of Switzerland and Austria, which share positions vis-à-vis the German mainstream, to find culturally specific answers to a global problem.